DarkShadowG17/alx-low_level_programming/0x01-variables_if_else_while/README.md

-7-print_tebahpla.c C program writes alphabetslowercase and in reverse 8-print_base16.c C program writes numbers of base 16 using putchar 9-print_comb.c C program writes all combinations of single-digits
+7-print_tebahpla.c C program writes alphabetslowercase and in reverse 8-print_base16.c C program writes numbers of base 16 using putchar 9-print_comb.c C program writes all combinations of single-digits 100-print_comb3.c  a program that prints all possible different combinations of two digits.